gist-rs/book/src/rust/r5/enjoy5.md

                 Box::new(Human {})
             }
         }
-        // When you not finish implementation yet, try use todo.
+        // When you not finish implementation yet, try use todo!.
         None => todo!(),
     }
 }